 Even though the guys are taking their clothes off, they distinguish their work from strippers like Chippendales and “Magic Mike.”

 “I think a healthy amount of our audience thinks it’s going to be a strip show and is pleasantly surprised and then the other half thinks it’s definitely not going to be a strip show and they’re also pleasantly surprised.
 At the end of the day everyone’s pleasantly surprised.

-Harper said the difference between burlesque and stripping is the intent and artistry behind these routines.
+The Luminous Pariah said the difference between burlesque and stripping is the intent and artistry behind these routines.

 Stripping seeks to arouse the audience and is mostly about what the performer looks like underneath their clothes.

 In burlesque, there are no limitations on body type.
 Performers serve to engage audience psychologically through humor, costumes, and clever reveals.